The Neural Coding Framework for Learning Generative Models

 \subsection{Generative Neural Coding Learns Viable Auto-Associative Generative Models}

+\textbf{Notation:} In this paper, $\odot$ indicates a Hadamard product, $\oslash$ indicates element-wise division, and $\cdot$ indicates a matrix/vector multiplication (or dot product if the two objects it is applied to are vectors of the exact same shape) and $(\mathbf{v})^T$ denotes the transpose.
+We denote $\mathbf{v}_i$ (bold font indicates vector/matrix) means that we retrieve the $i$th element $v_i$ (italic indicates single scalar element) in the vector $\mathbf{v}$ and $\mathbf{W}_{ij}$ means that we retrieve the element $W_{ij}$ in the $i$th row and $j$th column of matrix $\mathbf{W}$.

 \textbf{Problem Setting:} We start with a description of the problem setting -- an agent must learn to approximate a probability distribution from a dataset $\mathbf{X}$ of samples.
-For notational reasons, this dataset is presented in column-major order, so that each column $\mathbf{x}$ represents a record (also known as an example or item). $\mathbf{X}$ has $D$ rows and and $S$ total columns.
+For notational reasons, this dataset is presented in column-major order, so that each column $\mathbf{x}$ represents a record (also known as an example or item). $\mathbf{X}$ has $D$ rows and $S$ total columns.
 The items are assumed independent, so that $p(\mathbf{X}) = \prod_{\mathbf{x} \in \mathbf{X}} p(\mathbf{x})$ and $\log p(\mathbf{X}) = \sum_{\mathbf{x} \in \mathbf{X}} \log p(\mathbf{x})$.
-We are interested in directed generative models that are capable of producing \emph{explicit} density estimates of the data distribution and we will leave the examination of most \emph{implicit} density estimators based on generative adversarial networks \cite{goodfellow2014generative} for future work.
+We are interested in directed generative models that are capable of producing \emph{explicit} density estimates of the data distribution, i.e., models that estimate a probability density function (PDF) over a sample space, and we will leave the examination of most \emph{implicit} density estimators (i.e., models that do not produce explicit density estimates of the PDF but yield a function that produces samples from the estimated distribution), based on generative adversarial networks \cite{goodfellow2014generative} for future work.